jovanneste/DeepRL-MSA/README.md

 ## Usage

-Naviagte to the *src* directory and run either solution.
+Naviagte to the *src* directory and run a solution.

 ### Single-agent
 Run the single-agent solution: